KacperMlyczynskiBP/TwitMe/README.md

 * Simple search system
 * Explore page with listing NBA results updating once a day
 * Messages between users
+* Block System that disallow users to browse or message user that blocked the other user

 ## Soon To come: